mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 Lots of human beings are really ignorant.
 [Even with this,] we have to have compassion, and to practice.
 Even though they don’t understand now, we should sow a seed for future generations.

 Even though modern civilization cuts down trees and destroys nature with building mansions and apartments...
 If you went to Japan and you really understood how modern civilization is wonderful or awful...
 Japan is not so big; it’s small, a little smaller than California.
-And then the people live more than in America.
+And the people live more than in America.
 Can you imagine how wonderful it is, and how awful it is? *[Laughter.]*

 But nevertheless, even though moden civilization cuts down trees and destroys nature, still there is hope, if there is even one seed.
 Do you know the picture book for the children – Doctor Suess?
 Doctor Suess – that’s an interesting book. *[Laughter.]* Modern civilization completely destroys the human world, building factories, and companies, and mansions.
 And then on the last page, the little boy finds just one seed.
 All the environment around him, there is nothing there, it is completely destroyed, but there is just one seed left.
 So he was very happy, and put it on the ground.
 That is the last page. *[Laughter.]*

 The same applies to your practice.
-That is compassion, this is really [Buddha](glossary#buddha)’s compassion.
+This is compassion, this is really [Buddha](glossary#buddha)’s compassion.
 Without this compassion, you cannot help anybody, you cannot help any beings.

 That’s why Engo’s note says, “This fellow has broken down quite a bit.
 He’s dragging in other people.”
 Lots of questions.
 If you practice [zazen](glossary#zazen) and [enlightenment](glossary#enlightenment), then immediately you can save all sentient beings – wonderful, no problem.
 It’s not necessary to become sick.
 This is really true.
 Why did [Vimalakirti](glossary#vimalakirti) become sick?
 Even though you obtain enlightenment, even though you try to practice deeply again and again, you become sick, because, I told you before, if you look at human beings around your life ... immediately you suffer.
 “Why do you do this?
 Is this useful for human beings?
 It’s ridiculous.”
 You get really sick.